Some posts contain compensated links. Please read this disclaimer for more info.

 The cafés quickly filled up as people stroll and have coffee in the city center.
 The locals have dressed to impress in the same way I’d wear my best outfit for Saturday night cocktails.

-You could slurp caffeine in any of the coffee shops during these hours, but it wouldn’t be Špica without the fashion.
-Make sure you look your best, as photographers roam the city and publish photos of the best outfits online and in magazines.
+You could slurp caffeine in any coffee shop during these hours, but it wouldn’t be Špica without the fashion.
+Make sure you look your best as photographers roam the city and publish photos of the best outfits online and in magazines.

 The custom began in the 19th century and might explain why Zagreb is not swamped with chain coffee shops.
 There’s not a single Starbucks or Costa Coffee insight.
 Both came and left promptly, or so I am told.

 This capital city has its own rules.
-Coffee here is not casual.
+The coffee here is not casual.
 It’s not to bring a laptop or to order a latte in a pint-sized paper cup to take away.

-Neither is it Italian, where it’s important to drink espresso at the bar as soon as it’s poured.
+Neither is it Italian, where it’s essential to drink espresso at the bar as soon as it’s poured.

 Špica is an art.

-If you’re alone, you read a newspaper, sit outside and smoke or put on your sunglasses and just stare.
+If you’re alone, you read a newspaper, sit outside and smoke, put on your sunglasses, and just stare.